PostWHAT IS THE 60 SECOND VISUAL WORKFLOW?

 Plastic or polymer acrylic pegboards offer unparalleled versatility and reliability.
 They are much lighter than their Masonite and metal counterparts.

 Their durability is unbeatable, given that they are rustproof, will not crack or warp.
 This type of board can withstand heavy loads.

 Each type of material has its advantages and drawbacks; evaluate them all to find the best for your needs.

 You can also make your shadow boards out of foam if, for example, you need to store or handle fragile parts a production line.
 You’ll notice that most of these shadow boards are placed on a wheel-mounted cart or rack.

 If you decide to build a foam shadow board, there are several grades of foam from which to choose.
 On the other hand, the more the foam is porous, the more difficult it will be to cut, as Ethafoam, for example.
 There are higher risks of it disintegrating where the knife penetrated it, consequently shortening its life span.

 Type-A foam panels, such as Crosslink, are of better quality thanks to their high density.
 This type of foam will protect fragile parts more effectively.

 You can also use materials you already have on hand in your plant to build your shadow board.
 Some of our customers used MDF panels, whereas others decided on steel panels.
 A little creativity mixed with a desire to reuse existing materials can give pretty impressive results!

-Tip: Regardless the type of material you choose for the shadow board, we suggest dividing it into sections.
+Tip: Regardless of the type of material you choose for the shadow board, we suggest dividing it into sections.
 It will be much easier to alter only a portion of the entire board, instead of the whole thing, should you have to move tools around.